We can conquer the fear of sharing our faith with others

 So what do I do?
 What do I do in those moments where my brain’s too tired to know the right things to say, or when I worry about what the results will be and if they’ll cut me off or write Christ off?
 Trust Jesus.

 From the very beginning, Jesus entrusted his message to a group of flawed people, people who would at points in their life deny him, doubt him, and follow selfish ambition.
 I fit right in.
 So in those moments where I’m staring that friend in the eye, I have to rest in the fact that I’m pressing into Christ and trusting him to do what he does best—supernatural miracles.
 It’s the Holy Spirit at work in their heart, not me.
-And when it comes down to it, an awkward relationship is better than standing by as they head toward eternal suffering.
+When it comes down to it, an awkward relationship is better than standing by as they head toward eternal suffering.

 And I pray again: God, please make the weight of that reality large in my heart.
 And help me to rest in your sovereignty.